Medicine in the medieval Islamic world: Medical ethics

+The Islamic medical ethics can be discovered as two types of topics, the Adab literature and the classic Islamic legal tradition.
+With Adab literature, its main course of action is to mainly promote the universal virtues and morals that exists.
+Its main goal is to promote the importance of ethical behaviors, good manners, and social etiquette that can then intern be applied to all human beings that exists no matter what their religious background is or even what cultural background that they derived from.
+Due to this Adab literature is very universal and appeals to a wide variety of religion and cultural background out there.
+On the other hand, with the Islamic legal traditions, it can be traced back and grounded in the Islamic laws and the jurisprudence.
+The Islamic legal tradition is often brought in and used when there are certain ethical dilemmas that needs to be dealt with.
+These can be things such as biomedical issues and the Islamic legal traditions is closely connected to the Islamic medical ethics and laws.

 Hospitals

 Many hospitals were developed during the early Islamic era.
-They were called Bimaristan, or Dar al-Shifa, the Persian and Arabic words meaning "house [or place] of the sick" and "house of curing," respectively.
+They were called Bimaristan, or Dar al-Shifa, the Persian and Arabic words meaning "house [or place] of the sick" and "house of curing", respectively.
 The idea of a hospital being a place for the care of sick people was taken from the early Caliphs.
 The bimaristan is seen as early as the time of Muhammad, and the Prophet's mosque in the city of Madinah held the first Muslim hospital service in its courtyard.
 During the Ghazwah Khandaq (the Battle of the Trench), Muhammad came across wounded soldiers and he ordered a tent be assembled to provide medical care.
 Over time, Caliphs and rulers expanded traveling bimaristans to include doctors and pharmacists.

 Umayyad Caliph Al-Walid ibn Abd al-Malik is often credited with building the first bimaristan in Damascus in 707 AD.
 The bimaristan had a staff of salaried physicians and a well equipped dispensary.
 It treated the blind, lepers and other disabled people, and also separated those patients with leprosy from the rest of the ill.
 Some consider this bimaristan no more than a lepersoria because it only segregated patients with leprosy.
-The first true Islamic hospital was built during the reign of Caliph Harun al-Rashid (A.D 786–809).
+The first true Islamic hospital was built during the reign of Caliph Harun al-Rashid (AD 786–809).
 The Caliph invited the son of chief physician, Jabril ibn Bukhtishu to head the new Baghdad bimaristan.
 It quickly achieved fame and led to the development of other hospitals in Baghdad.